Grey Nuns White Spruce Park

 - Pick up after your pet

-- Stay on existing trails
+- Leave no trace and stay on existing trails

-- Leave trees, both living and non-living, in place
+- Leave trees (both living and non-living) in place

 How do I get there?

-Currently, access to the Park is from the Red Willow Park trail that crosses over from Riel Recreation Park at Ray Gibbon Drive.
+Currently, access to the park is from the Red Willow Park trail that crosses over from Riel Recreation Park at Ray Gibbon Drive.
 Park at the end of Rodeo Drive by the BLESS Shelter and head west along the trail to the bridge.